panCtrlV/bigDataStat-book/chapter5.md

 `parallel` package (TODO: fork processes instead of instantiate threads?) provides two interfaces, one like the `multicoare` package and one like the `snow` package.

 Call compiled function written with Rcpp, OpenMP.
 Parallelism with OpenMP using threads.
-But thread safety is a big concern (TODO: how?)
+But thread safety is a big concern (TODO: how? [this post](https://wrathematics.github.io/RparallelGuide/#r-and-thread-safety) explains why but I couldn't understand.)

 Example: